-(1) Principal payments on our outstanding term loans under our New Credit Agreement entered into in June 2017.
-The term loans mature on July 1, 2022.
-We had no amounts outstanding under our revolving credit facility as of June 30, 2017.
-We may borrow up to \$35.0 million under our revolving credit facility which matures on July 1, 2022.
+(1) Principal payments on our outstanding term loans under our credit agreement.
+We had no amounts outstanding under our revolving credit facility as of June 30, 2018.
+We may borrow up to \$35.0 million (or \$85.0 million if we complete our acquisition of Pursuit) under our revolving credit facility, which matures on July 1, 2022.

-- (2) Interest payments on our outstanding term loans under our credit agreement. - (3) We sold our two primary manufacturing and office facilities for a total of \$18.3 million in 2008, which resulted in a gain of \$0.7 million.
+- Interest payments on our outstanding term loans under our credit agreement.
+Our term loan has variable rate interest.
+We have calculated future interest obligations based on the interest rate for our term loans as of June 30, 2018. - We sold our two primary manufacturing and office facilities for a total of \$18.3 million in 2008, which resulted in a gain of \$0.7 million.
 Simultaneous with the sale, we entered into an agreement to lease back the buildings for an initial term of 20 years.
-The net gain of \$0.2 million has been deferred and is being amortized in proportion to rent charged over the initial lease term. - (4) As part of the normal course of business, we enter into purchase orders from a variety of suppliers, primarily for raw materials, in order to manage our various operating needs.
-The orders are expected to be purchased throughout fiscal year 2018. - In connection with our IPO in fiscal 2014, we entered into a tax receivable agreement with the pre-IPO owners of the LLC that provides for the payment by us to the pre-IPO owners (or any permitted assignees) of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize, or in some circumstances are deemed to realize, as a result of an expected increase in our share of tax basis in LLC's tangible and intangible assets, including increases attributable to payments made under the tax receivable agreement.
+The net gain of \$0.2 million has been deferred and is being amortized in proportion to rent charged over the initial lease term. - As part of the normal course of business, we enter into purchase orders from a variety of suppliers, primarily for raw materials, in order to manage our various operating needs.
+The orders are expected to be purchased throughout fiscal year 2019. - Reflects amounts owed under our tax receivables agreement that we entered into with our pre-IPO owners at the time of our IPO.
+Under the tax receivables agreement, we pay the pre-IPO owners (or any permitted assignees) 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize, or in some circumstances are deemed to realize, as a result of an expected increase in our share of tax basis in LLC's tangible and intangible assets, including increases attributable to payments made under the tax receivable agreement.
 These obligations will not be paid if we do not realize cash tax savings.
+The amounts owed reflect adjustments in the tax receivables agreement liability as a result of the passage of the Tax Act in December 2017.